SquareBracketAssociates/Booklet-BuildingMemoryGameWithBloc/Chapters/MemoryGameModel.md

 ```
 MGGame >> matchesCount
-	"How many chosen cards should match in order for them to disappear"
+	"How many chosen cards should match for them to disappear"
 	^ 2
 ```